 MBBS, FRCPath, D Phil (Oxon), FHKAM (Path), FRCP, FRS

-Tam Wah-Ching Professorship in Medical Science and Chair of Virology
+Tam Wah-Ching Professor in Medical Science Professor: Chair of Virology

 Division of Public Health Laboratory Sciences